sdaros/curly/README.md

 You can think of it as a [JSON](http://json.org/) Object with *only one* key-value pairing.
 Insert your curlytags wherever its appropriate to quickly annotate things.

-A curlytag is easy for humans to write and read.
-There are no guarantees that a curly tag can be parsed by a maschine.

 ## Use Cases

 ##### Sometimes I want to add a comment in a text-document that I am proofreading.